Why are my emails delivered to the spam folder?

 - IP reputation

 First of all, the reason for your messages to go to the junk folder can be related to the reputation of the IP address of your mail server.
-You can do a quick check and see what’s the reputation at senderbase.org which is used by many email servers to beat SPAM.
 The IP reputation relies on many factors such as volume of sent emails, content of the messages, bounced messages, messages sent to not-existing email boxes, messages hitting spam traps.
 All that is used to calculate the reputation of your IP.
 Then mail servers decide where they will deliver the email message based on the IP reputation score.

 - The destination server blocks your domain